 The USB-IF offers a Qualification by Similarity program to member companies that allows certain products to be granted USB certification and be placed on the USB-IF Integrators List with little or no testing.
 The QbS program enables a new USB peripheral, host or hub that is substantially similar to a fully tested and certified USB product to be granted certification based on its similarity to the originally certified product.
 The purpose of the QbS program is to speed time-to-market and to minimize certification costs.
 It is not intended to eliminate the requirement that a product actually pass USB-IF compliance tests.

 The only authority to grant Qualification by Similarity to a product is the USB-IF.
 No test facility or any other entity is authorized to grant or pursue Qualification by Similarity requests on behalf of the USB-IF.
 The qualifying product must be similar to a USB certified product that has undergone full and complete compliance testing.
 The qualifying product cannot be compared to another product that itself has been granted Qualification by Similarity.
 The certified product, otherwise known as the parent product in a QbS submission, cannot be older than 2 years old.
-Exceptions are made for host silicon and hub silicon, which have an age restriction of 3 years.
+Exceptions are made for host silicon, hub silicon and automotive specific hubs and embedded hosts, which have an age restriction of 3 years.

 NOTE: Connectors and Cable Assemblies, due to their simplicity, may base the similarity on a product that itself has been granted QbS.
 Also, the age of the certification of the base connector or cable assembly is not limited to 3 years.